CronJobs

 Add a CronJob

-To create a new cronjob click on the 'Create CronJob' button and in the new form set the script to be executed and desired schedule.
+To create a new cronjob click on the 'Create CronJob' button and in the new form set the script to be executed, choose a container to execute the script and the desired schedule.

-The first field allows you to set a predefined schedule:
+The second field allows you to set a predefined (common) schedule:

 - Once per minute